canelmas/playground-wear/README.md

 * Show the most popular card at the top
 * Keep the cards extremely simple
 * Optimize for speed over customization
 ### 2.6.
 Context Awareness
 * https://developer.android.com/design/wear/context.html
 ### 2.7.
 Creating Custom Layouts
+* Wearable UI Library is part of the Google Repository i.e. com.google.android.support:wearable:+
+* Do not port functionality and the UI from a handheld app and expect a good experience
+* Content for square may be cropped on round Wear devices
+### 2.7.1.
+Layouts
+* WeatchViewStub or BoxInsetLayout
+* WatchViewStub detects screen shape and inflates either round or square layout provided separately
+* BoxInsetLayout lets you define a single layout for both square and round screens
+* BoxInsetLayout padding only applies to square screens
+### 2.7.2.
+Creating Cards
+* Android Notifications are also displayed as cards
+* To add cards to Android wear activities
+1. CardFragment
+2. CardFrame inside CardScrollView